Meaghan Jarensky: Education

 Jarensky is a graduate of Absegami High School, has earned a BA in international marketing from Pace University, holds a certificate from the Institute of Integrative Nutrition, is certified by the American Association of Drugless Practitioners as a Holistic Health Counselor, holds multiple certifications in yoga and meditation, and recently completed a Masters in Non-Profit Leadership at Fordham University.

 Legislation

-In December 2014 she was impersonated on match.com, and subpoenaed the website for the perpetrator's identity.
+In December 2014 Jarensky was impersonated on match.com, and subpoenaed the website for the perpetrator's identity.
 She used this experience to draft a bill along with New York State Senator Kevin Parker, calling for passage of New York State Senate Bill S5871-A, the E-ImPersonation Prevention Act.
 This would create an anti-cyberbullying law which would criminalize online impersonation with the intent to harm.